Install JetBrains Mono in Debian/Ubuntu

 Installing Firefox Quantum on Debian Stretch

 Debian only provides the ESR (Extended Support Release) line of Firefox.
-As a result, currently, the latest version of Firefox available for Debian Stretch is Firefox 52, which is pretty old.
-Lately, Firefox 57, also known as Quantum, was released as Beta.
-It provides many improvements over older Firefox releases, including both security and performance.
+As a result, the latest version of Firefox available for Debian Stretch is currently Firefox 52, which is pretty old.
+Lately, Firefox 57, also known as Quantum, was released as beta.
+It provides many improvements over older Firefox releases, including security and performance.

-Begin by downloading the latest beta (for Firefox 57) and extract it to your home directory:
+Begin by downloading the latest beta (for Firefox 57) and extracting it to your home directory:

 $ wget -O firefox-beta.tar.bz2 "https://download.mozilla.org/?product=firefox-beta-latest&os=linux64&lang=en-US"